Name

 Description

-All Kernun proxies use Kernun library name resolver, which differs from the standard FreeBSD name resolver in several points:
+The Kernun library name resolver differs from the standard FreeBSD name resolver in following points:

 • It is possible to set the total timeout for a query regardless of the number of domain in the search list and the number of servers.